 Probiotics are literally healthy (pro) bacteria (biotics).
 Probiotics help your dog restore his microbiome.
 And they’re a necessity if your dog ever needs antibiotics or other drugs.

 There are two ways to get friendly bacteria into your dog: with probiotic products or with probiotic-rich foods.

 Here are some tips for choosing a good quality probiotic:

 - You want to look for a product that carries more than just a few strains of bacteria.
 If you look on the label, you’ll see a good mixture of Lactobacilli and Bifidobacteria.
 These are the most important strains and you’ll see them displayed as B and L (for example, B. lactis or L. acidophilus).

-- Look for probiotics with a minimum of 10 billion CFUs.
+- Look for probiotics with a minimum of 50 billion CFUs.
 This is the number of bacteria ‘colony-forming units’.
 You can find this number displayed on the bottle.
-And you’ll want to look for a minimum of 10 billion CFUs.
-Because not all of the bacteria will survive the highly acidic stomach in your dog.
+And you’ll want to look for a minimum of 50 billion CFUs because few of the bacteria will survive the highly acidic stomach in your dog.
 So the higher the CFUs, the more likely the product is to help your dog.

 - Pass on probiotics that are made from dairy or other sources that can create allergy symptoms in your dog.

 Dosage: If you buy a product made for dogs, follow the dosing directions on the container.
 Or if you have a human probiotic supplement, assume the directions are for a 150-pound human and adjust the dose to your dog’s weight.